m0euk/RDS-Bridge/README.md

   your DX log and local-station list.
 - **DX watch** — sweeps the whole band on a loop, skipping your skip-list, empty channels, strong-local splatter and dead carriers, so it converges on genuinely new signals.
-The mode to leave running during an opening; a DX you catch is never auto-skipped.
+The mode to leave running during an opening; a DX you catch is never auto-skipped. **Keep the window visible while it runs** — browsers slow a hidden tab to about one timer per minute and can freeze it entirely, which stalls the scan.
+Since 0.10.4 Bridge detects this, says so in the activity log, and pauses its dead-channel learning until timing recovers, so a spell in the background can't leave channels written off as dead.
 - **Watch list** — rapidly loops just the frequencies you choose (single freqs and ranges, e.g.
   `87.5-88.0 104.2`), for camping on the clear channels where Sporadic-E shows first.